linear/linear/packages/import/README.md

 - `URL` - URL of Trello card
 - `Labels` - Added as a label

+### Linear CSV

+Linear CSV exports (Settings → Import / Export → Export CSV) can be imported into Linear again.
+You can use this to import issues from one workspace to another.
+Archived issues won't be imported.

+Following fields are supported:

+- `Title` - Issue title
+- `Description` - Issue description
+- `Priority` - Issue priority
+- `Status` - Issue state (workflow)
+- `Assignee` - Issue assignee
+- `Labels` - Added as a label
 ## Todo

 - [x] Automatic image uploads